mekanoe/ovrsalt/README.md

 - In Frontend, `yarn build`
 - In Runtime, `yarn build`, (Runtime **must** be built after Frontend.)
 - In Backend, build the solution, run it.

+*If you do not have a VR HMD connected, you must turn on SteamVR's "null" driver.
+This obviously means you miss out on a lot of features, but you can still test if displaying works.*

+*On that note, It's possible this all works with Daydream/Gear/Cardboard/PS4VR right now.
+YMMV.*

 ### UI